 But, in addition to using our size, our talent and our diversity to collaborate on difficult issues, we also learned that you had to prioritize your objectives so you didn't waste effort on inconsequential goals.

 We had to apply our resources to those priorities and we had to cut away where we were not effective.

 We had to constantly innovate to get ahead of the problem.
 And we had to be sure we never lost sight of our mission and our objectives.

-With all this in mind, we spent 2015 setting the conditions for our future success.
+With all this in mind, over the past 10 months we have begun to set the conditions for our future success.

-- We established direct lines of reporting from the presidents to the chancellor so that executive decisions and problems could move rapidly from the campus to the chancellor-thereby flattening the organization. - We established a Deputy Chancellor position to act as the Chief Operating Officer.
-His role is to facilitate the daily actions necessary to run the System effectively. - We now have structured weekly video conferences between the presidents and my staff as well as numerous other expanded means of collaborating. - We are conducting an extensive review of the UT System policies and the Regents' Rules in order to reduce the bureaucracy that stands in the way of agile decision-making. - For the past six months we have been engaged with the campuses in one of the most significant organizational reviews in the history of the System.
-Our goal is to ensure that the core competencies of System Administration are properly supporting the campuses we serve. - We have completed an extensive review of our System compliance structure to ensure we can properly execute our oversight responsibilities. - As we prepare to open two new medical schools, we have recognized the changing dynamics between health care and academia and, consequently, we are building internal management bridges to ensure easy transitions.
+We established direct lines of reporting from the Presidents to the Chancellor so that executive decisions and problems could move rapidly from the campus to the Chancellor-thereby flattening the organization.

+We established a Deputy Chancellor position to act as the Chief Operating Officer.
+He will facilitate the daily actions necessary to run the System effectively.

+We now have structured weekly video conferences between the Presidents and my staff as well as numerous other expanded mean of collaborating.

+We are conducting an extensive review of the UT System policies and the Regents Rules in order to reduce the bureaucracy that stands in the way of agile decision- making.

+For the past six months we have been engaged with the campuses in one of the most significant organizational reviews in the history of the System.

+Our goal is to ensure that the core competencies of System Administration are properly supporting the campuses we serve.

+We have completed an extensive review of our System compliance structure to ensure we can properly execute our oversight responsibilities.

+As we prepare to open two new medical schools, we have recognized the changing dynamics between health care and academia and consequently we are building internal management bridges to ensure easy transitions.

-- We have developed a Central Bank concept to leverage our size in the financial market to get the best and most stable rates for capital investment. - And we are changing the way we do construction management to apply more private sector practices to ensure we get the best rate and the best quality in the best time.
+We have developed a Central Bank concept to leverage our size in the financial market to get the best and most stable rates for capital investment.

+And we are changing the way we do construction management to apply more private sector practices to ensure we get the best rate and the best quality in the best time.